LDMX-Software/ldmx-software.github.io/docs/Creating-a-new-Event-Bus-Object.md

+---
+layout: default
+---

 If the objects already in ldmx-sw/Event module do not suit your purposes, you can define your own Event Bus Passenger that will carry your data between processors.
 You will need to meet a few requirements in order for your class to be able to be added to the event bus.

-* Your class must be [in the ROOT dictionary](https://github.com/LDMX-Software/ldmx-sw/wiki/Adding-a-new-class-to-the-ldmx-framework-ROOT-dictionary).
+* Your class must be [in the ROOT dictionary]({% link docs/Adding-a-new-class-to-the-ldmx-framework-ROOT-dictionary.md %}).
 * Your class shouldn't use `TRef` (or any derived class)
 * The type of class you wish to be in the event bus needs to be added to the EventBusPassenger variant type in `Event/include/EventDef.h`.
 This could be your class or a container of your classes.
 See the EventDef file for examples.
 * If you class is going to be inside an STL container, then you need